gramener/gramex-guide/mlhandler/README.md

     kwargs:
       data:
         url: $YAMLPATH/titanic.csv  # Path to the training dataset

+      # Path where the serialized model, training data and configuration is
+      # saved
+      config_dir: $YAMLPATH

       model:
         # The classification or regression algorithm to use
         class: LogisticRegression

-        # Location where the trained model will be saved
-        path: $YAMLPATH/titanic.pkl

         # The column to predict
         target_col: Survived